-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions 4.
-For securities with limited quotations or pricing information available, whether the character of the market for the security was reasonably assessed, including an analysis of price, volatility and relative liquidity, and whether reliable source(s) of pricing information or potential liquidity were considered.
-The number of affected customers and quantified customer harm.
+Principal C Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions availa was r volati ecurities with limited quotations or pricing information able, whether the character of the market for the security easonably assessed, including an analysis of price, lility and relative liquidity, and whether reliable source(s) cing information or potential liquidity were considered.
+5. The n umber of affected customers and quantified customer